allenai/beaker-gantry/README.md

 ### Use your own private Beaker workspace

-Any authorized contributors to your workspace will have access to the secrets in your workspace, and Gantry needs to store your GitHub personal access token (PAT) as a secret in the workspace.
+Any authorized contributors to your workspace will have access to the secrets in your workspace, and Gantry needs to store your GitHub personal access token (PAT) as a secret in the workspace (for non-public repos).
 That's also why it's important to [limit the scope and lifetime of your GitHub token](#limit-the-scope-and-lifetime-of-your-github-token).

 ### Limit the scope and lifetime of your GitHub token